 The quickest route to Melbourne Airport is the Gull Bus.
-Departing from McKillop St. Geelong or the Geelong railway station, you will be dropped to you airport check in.
+Departing from McKillop Street in Geelong or the Geelong railway station, you will be dropped to you airport check in.
 Return fares can also be purchased.

 Melbourne Airport is just over an hours drive from Geelong with plenty of options for long term parking.

 The third option is to catch the train to Southern Cross Station, Melbourne and transfer to the Skybus to Melbourne Airport.

 This great service is a must do to check out the Mornington Peninsula.